Ever since we launched FreeAgent last year, we've been receiving regular requests from users to help them find a better accountant.

-- Blevins Franks - based in London, Blevins Franks are a multi-disciplinary accountancy practice with a particularly strong micro-business team.
+- Blevins Franks - based in London, Blevins Franks are a multi-disciplinary accountancy practice with a particularly strong small business team.
 They'll put together a fixed-fee service tailored to your individual needs.

 - SJD Accountancy - a multi-award-winning practice and one of the largest in the UK, with offices country-wide and an excellent reputation for meeting the needs of IT Contractors in particular.

 - 3CA Accountants - leading an especially-friendly practice based in The Lake District, 3CA's Stuart Jones is a regular on our customer service site Satisfaction and is a thoroughly nice chap.